NIVA-Denmark/ETC-ICM_trends_Nervion/README.md

 * We compare measurements of hazardous substances in three categories (phases): 1) Water, 2) Sediment and 3) Biota.

 * The average concentration of each substance is calculated for each year and sampling station.
 This is done for the substances for which there is a recognized threshold value [thresholds_v6.txt](data/thresholds_v6.txt).
-THis is done by taking the log-mean average.
+This is done by taking the log-mean average.

 * For each substance , the Contamination Ratio is calculated by calculating the ratio of the mean concentration versus the threshold value.